Honglin (虹霖) Bao

 Selected Work in Progress

-To be presented at METSTI (Workshop on Informetric, Scientometric, and Scientific and Technical Information Research) 2024 of ASIS&T.
+Presented at ASIS&T MET-STI 2024 (Workshop on Informetric, Scientometric, and Scientific and Technical Information Research).

 Alex Xiaoqin Yan=, Honglin Bao=, Tom R. Leppard, Andrew P. Davis.
 "Vogue" in American Sociology.